RESILIENCE PROGRAM

 Why This Training Matters

-Across many regions of the world, people are living with ongoing crisis, conflict, and collective stress.
-In such contexts, resilience is not an abstract concept—it is a practical necessity.
+Across many regions of the world, people are living amidst ongoing crisis, conflict, and collective stress.
+In such contexts, resilience is not an abstract concept — it is a lived and practical necessity.

 Through initiatives such as the Ukraine Trauma Relief Project, the Pocket Project has supported thousands of people with psychosocial support, resilience training, and trauma-informed leadership development.
-These efforts show that when individuals cultivate self-regulation, relational awareness, and trauma-sensitive facilitation skills, they can become anchors of stability and resilience within their communities.
+These experiences show that when individuals cultivate self-regulation, relational awareness, and trauma-sensitive facilitation skills, they can become anchors of stability within their communities.
+They become Resilience facilitators.

 Registration